taniietrinh/Benefits-With-Friends/Benefits-With-Friends_STD.md

 Actions/sample input data/expected outcomes:

-1. Enters “jsmith1” as username and “freestuff2” as password - the system displays a message telling the user about invalid inputs.
+1. Enters “jsmith1” as username and “freestuff2” as password -
+2. Clicks "Log In" button - the system displays a message telling the user about invalid inputs.

 Postconditions: The system asks the user to try again.
 ****